2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 applicant may be asked to submit additional information (such as other support

-or verification of IACUC review) or to undertake certain activities (such as
+or verification of IACUC approval) or to undertake certain activities (such as

 negotiation of an F&A cost rate) in anticipation of an award.
 However, such